Emma Navarro: Personal life

-Emma Navarro is the daughter of Ben and Kelly Navarro, and the granddaughter of Frank Navarro, a former American football player and coach.
-Emma Navarro’s father, Ben Navarro, has significantly contributed to the tennis world through his company, Beemok Capital.
-This includes acquiring and investing in professional tournaments, such as the Credit One Charleston Open, where Emma has competed.
-In addition to funding a major renovation of the Charleston stadium, his company also acquired the rights to the Cincinnati Open in 2022.
+Emma Navarro is the daughter of billionaire businessman Ben Navarro, and the granddaughter of Frank Navarro, a former American football player and coach.
+Ben Navarro has significantly contributed to the tennis world through his company, Beemok Capital.
+This includes acquiring and investing in professional tournaments, such as the Charleston Open (since 2018) and Cincinnati Open (since 2022), where Emma has competed.
+He also funded a major renovation of the Credit One Stadium in Charleston.
 Navarro is of Italian descent.

 Navarro attended Ashley Hall, an all-girls private school in downtown Charleston, where she played on the varsity tennis team.
 She is good friends with fellow American tennis player Danielle Collins whom she views as a role model.